 Pull up a chair and let me try to explain:

-Inflation, as we all know from being living and breathing pawns of capitalism, is a thing in economics where the price of stuff goes up because of the economy.
+Inflation, as we all know because we’re living and breathing pawns of capitalism, is a yoke in economics where the price of stuff goes up because of the economy.

 Prices generally go up for two reasons:

 1. Demand is high (think of the housing crisis) or

 2. Because the costs of making things increases

 Add indexation to your life insurance and the insurer will hike up your cover by at least 3 per cent each year, to protect your dear family against inflation, but wait for it, the kicker is that most insurers will hike up the cost of your cover by at least 4%.

 That’s a 1% baked in cha-ching for the insurer.